Freiherr von Blomberg family

-Freiherr von Blomberg refers to a German noble family.
+The von Blomberg family refers to a German noble family, whose members held the title of Baron.

 Freiherr is a German title of nobility.
 Situated between a Ritter (Chevalier) and a Graf (Comte), its modern equivalent is Baron.
 Blomberg is a German city in the middle of North Rhine-Westphalia, with Detmold as its capital, founded between 1231 and 1255.

 History

 The Freiherr von Blomberg family was typically based around North-Rhine-Westfalia and Lower Saxony, though Bavarian extensions are frequent.
 During the centuries the Family line spread throughout Eastern Europe from the Baltic sea through to Romania.
-The first von Blomberg of prominence was Heinrich Ulrich Freiherr von Blomberg (1745-1813).
+The first von Blomberg of prominence was Heinrich Ulrich Freiherr von Blomberg (1745–1813).
 Of the Bavarian branch, one member of the family (diametrically opposed to Heinrich Ulrich) was a devout Protestant, Friedrich Freiherr von Blomberg.
 His lineage can be traced to Strengberg, a town in Amstetten in Lower Austria.
 Little more than the following details of him are known: quoted from contemporary archival sources “in a church, in the chapel under the north façade, we can find an altar-painting of the Holy Nicolaus, patron-saint of the boatsmen.
 Originally, it hung in the chapel of the Schloss Achleiten.
 This chapel was entirely demolished in 1836, when the Schloss became the property of the protestant Friedrich Freiherr von Blomberg”.